cchhaarroonn/GODO/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Note

+This version of project will store everything while server is running once it is stoped or restarted everything except default values will be removed.
+This problem will be fixed in next update where I will add database support and where everything will be stored in datbase.